kaiwolff/Eng88_waiter_helper/README.md

 #### An aside - why is menu global?

 While it may seem that using a global variable for the menu is not adhering to encapsulation, this was actually done with the reusability of the function in mind.

-The menu can be set externally, which eventually could include reading in a menu from a file, for example.
+The menu can thus be set externally, which eventually could include reading in a menu from a file, for example.
 This would allow a user to simply edit a file without needing to look at the code at all if they wanted to change the menu.